 My watch says it's time to get some exercise!

-To correctly test the behavior of our chatbots, we may have to send input parameters to see that the chatbot is reacting appropriately.
-We specify the input parameters in test cases, specifically under the user inputs (#me) like this:
+To correctly test the behavior of our chatbots, we may have to send input parameters.
+We add the input parameters below the user inputs (#me) like this:

 UPDATE_CUSTOM QUERY_PARAM | callerCountry | GB